 How much does it cost to hire a debt settlement company?

-In any event, your debt settlement company should be transparent in their pricing policy.
+In any event, your debt settlement company should be transparent in its pricing policy.
 The company should advise of the way in which it calculates fees before you sign any agreement.

 Where can you find a legitimate debt settlement company?